Buy a painting today, a variety of sizes and prices available from Soph’s online gallery shop at swirlysoph.com

 Get an email Reminder when each new painting is up for sale

-Click on the button above to view details about getting email reminders from swirlysoph.com
+Click on the button above to view details about getting email reminders of available new paintings from Sophie Huddlestone via swirlysoph.com

 The concentration required while painting is a beautiful bubble to be enclosed in.
-The mind disappears while a paintbrush is in hand and swirls into a state of relaxation.
+Day to day life disappears while a paintbrush is in hand and the mind swirls towards endless possibilities.

 Watercolour on a Canvas